Organic farming: History

 In July 1939, Ehrenfried Pfeiffer, the author of the standard work on biodynamic agriculture (Bio-Dynamic Farming and Gardening), came to the UK at the invitation of Walter James, 4th Baron Northbourne as a presenter at the Betteshanger Summer School and Conference on Biodynamic Farming at Northbourne's farm in Kent.
 One of the chief purposes of the conference was to bring together the proponents of various approaches to organic agriculture in order that they might cooperate within a larger movement.
 Howard attended the conference, where he met Pfeiffer.
 In the following year, Northbourne published his manifesto of organic farming, Look to the Land, in which he coined the term "organic farming".
 The Betteshanger conference has been described as the 'missing link' between biodynamic agriculture and other forms of organic farming.

 In 1940, Howard published his An Agricultural Testament.
 In this book he adopted Northbourne's terminology of "organic farming".
 Howard's work spread widely, and he became known as the "father of organic farming" for his work in applying scientific knowledge and principles to various traditional and natural methods.
 In the United States J. I. Rodale, who was keenly interested both in Howard's ideas and in biodynamics, founded in the 1940s both a working organic farm for trials and experimentation, The Rodale Institute, and Rodale, Inc., in Emmaus, Pennsylvania, to teach and advocate organic methods to the wider public.
 These became important influences on the spread of organic agriculture.
 Further work was done by Lady Eve Balfour (the Haughley Experiment) in the United Kingdom, and many other places across the world.

-The term "eco-agriculture" was coined in 1970 by Charles Walters, founder of Acres Magazine, to describe agriculture which does not use "man-made molecules of toxic rescue chemistry", effectively another name for organic agriculture.

 Increasing environmental awareness in the general population in modern times has transformed the originally supply-driven organic movement to a demand-driven one.
 Premium prices and some government subsidies attracted farmers.
 In the developing world, many producers farm according to traditional methods that are comparable to organic farming, but not certified, and that may not include the latest scientific advancements in organic agriculture.
 In other cases, farmers in the developing world have converted to modern organic methods for economic reasons.